 - There is a late enrollment penalty if you do not enroll in an approved Medicare drug plan (including a Medicare Advantage plan) at the time you are first eligible or do not have creditable coverage or coverage through another Medicare health plan that offers Medicare prescription drug coverage.

-- This penalty for 2017 would be the “national base premium,” which is $35.63 per month times the number of months that you were not covered.
-This would be assessed at the time you do enroll and would a permanent cost to you.
-Note the base premium increases each year and so will your penalty.5
+- This penalty for 2018 would be the “national base premium,” which is $35.02 per month times the number of months that you were not covered.
+This would be assessed at the time you do enroll and would represent a permanent cost to you.
+Note that the base premium increases each year and so will your penalty.5

 - If you earn over $85,000 ($170,000 for joint filers) for the base year there is an additional amount added to your Part D premium.